pangeo-data/pangeo-cloud-federation/deployments/esip/README.md

-# This folder is for deploying nasa.pangeo.io on AWS
+# This folder is for deploying esip.pangeo.io on AWS

 - **[About Pangeo](https://pangeo-data.github.io/):** Pangeo is a community effort for big data in the geosciences using Python.
 A key component of the Pangeo effort is the improved integration of [Xarray](http://xarray.pydata.org/en/latest/index.html) and [Dask](http://dask.pydata.org/en/latest/index.html) to enable analysis of very large datasets.

 ## Acknowledgements

+This ESIP deployment is sponsored by Pangeo.
 At its core, Pangeo is a community effort built around open-source software.
 As such, the credit for the developments of the software described here belongs with the community that created it.

 Pangeo is [supported](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1740633&HistoricalAwards=false) by the [National Science Foundation (NSF)](https://www.nsf.gov/) via the [EarthCube Program](https://www.earthcube.org/) and the [National Aeronautics and Space Administration](https://www.nasa.gov/) via the [ACCESS Program](https://earthdata.nasa.gov/community/community-data-system-programs/access-projects).
 NCAR is separately supported by the [National Science Foundation (NSF)](https://www.nsf.gov/).